Leir (Marvel Comics)

 Leir is a fictional character appearing in American comic books published by Marvel Comics.
-He is one of the Celtic gods of Avalon, the god of lightning and the spear.
-For quite some time, enmity existed between the gods of Avalon and the gods of Asgard.
-Leir is based on Lir in Celtic mythology.
+The character is based on the Celtic god Lir, and is a god of lightning and the spear from Avalon.
+He was created by Tom DeFalco and Ron Frenz in 1987 as a supporting character of Thor.

 Fictional character biography

-Leir dwelt in the realm of Avalon with the other Celtic gods.
+Leir, depicted as a deity from the mythical realm of Avalon, inhabits this enchanted domain alongside other Celtic gods.

-When the Heliopolitan god Seth sought to make war against the other gods, he dispatched foul beasts to both Avalon and Asgard.
+When the Heliopolitan god Seth sought to make war against the other gods, he dispatched monsters to attack Avalon and Asgard.
 Thor pursued a griffin-like beast through a dimensional rift to Avalon.
 When the Celtic gods saw Thor, they blamed him for the arrival of the beasts, and Leir battled Thor due to the misunderstanding.
-Hogun the Grim had followed Thor to offer his support.
+Hogun had followed Thor to offer his support.
 The three gods battled the beast and drove it off.
 Leir felt he owed Thor a debt for helping against the winged monster, and sent a force of Celtic gods, including Caber, to battle the armies of Seth when he attacked Asgard.

-Leir and Caber next attacked the camp of the Fomorians, the traditional enemies of Avalon.
-Leir and Caber later entered Asgard again through a dimensional portal.
-Leir attempted to claim Sif as his bride, but she said he must help rescue Thor, and battle her champion.
-Leir and Caber clashed with Heimdall in Asgard, and then accompanied Sif to Earth in search of Thor.
-Leir, Caber, and Sif then traveled to the Black Galaxy and found Thor there.
-The gods then traveled to Asgard, with Hercules.
-Leir, Caber, and Hercules then battled Ymir, and witnessed Asgard's victory over Ymir and Surtur.
-Leir then challenged Thor to a duel over Sif, believing him to be her champion, but was instead defeated in a duel with Sif.
+Subsequently, Leir and Caber launch an assault on the Fomorians, adversaries of the Avalon gods.
+Their adventures lead them back to Asgard via a dimensional portal.
+During this time, Leir seeks to wed the Asgardian goddess Sif, who conditions their union on his participation in rescuing Thor and combating her designated champion.
+This quest brings Leir, Caber, and Sif to Earth and later to the Black Galaxy, where they locate Thor.

+Together with Hercules, the group returns to Asgard and battles the giants Ymir and Surtur.
+Leir challenges Thor, whom he mistakenly believes to be Sif's champion, only to be defeated by Sif herself.

 Powers and abilities

-Leir possesses the typical powers of a member of the race of super-humans known as the Celtic gods of Avalon.
-This includes superhuman strength, speed, durability, stamina, and reflexes, and an extremely long lifespan.
+Leir has the typical powers of the Celtic gods of Avalon.
+This includes superhuman strength, speed, durability, stamina, and reflexes, and a drastically long lifespan.

 Leir can generate electrical energy from his hands as a lightning-like spear, which he uses as a weapon.
 He also wields a shield of unknown properties.

 Leir is a highly proficient hand-to-hand combatant, a good swordsman, and an expert at spear-throwing.